genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 export {};
 ```

-## Update your `app.component.html` and `app.component.ts` files.
+## Update your app.component.html and app.component.ts` files

-In the constructor of the `app.component.ts` call the `configureFoundationLogin` function as shown below and subscribe to router changes to set the correct value for the `layoutName`.
+In the constructor of the **app.component.ts**, call the `configureFoundationLogin` function as shown below and subscribe to router changes to set the correct value for the `layoutName`.

-This will configure the foundation login micro-frontend.
+This configures the foundation login micro front-end.

 ```
 import { Component } from '@angular/core';